bibblio/related-content-module/css/README.md

 You can display up to five custom properties on your recommendations.
 (These custom properties are defined using the `customFields` property when importing your content items via the [Bibblio API](https://developer.bibblio.org/docs).)

 Each custom property's name and value can be displayed separately.
 E.g. A content item's custom property 1 has the name "Genre" and the value "Drama".
-When both `bib--custom1-name-show` and `bib--custom1-value-show` style classes are used, "_Genre:_ Drama" is displayed when that item is recommended.
+When both `bib--custom1-name-show` and `bib--custom1-value-show` style classes are used, "_Genre_ Drama" is displayed when that item is recommended.
 When only the `bib--custom1-value-show` style class is used, only "Drama" is displayed.

 * _Show custom property 1 - name:_ `bib--custom1-name-show`
 * _Show custom property 1 - value:_ `bib--custom1-value-show`